 Welcome to the Melody Payne Piano Studio website, and thanks so much for your interest in piano lessons!
-Here’s a link to photos of the studio space, as well as lots of information about lessons, about the studio, policies, what kind of piano or keyboard you’ll need, and some information about me as well.
+Here’s a link to photos of the studio space, as well as lots of information about lessons, policies, what kind of piano you’ll need, and some information about me as well.
 If you want to read my formal bio, click here.

 My studio is unique from most others in this region for several reasons.
 Here are a few of my favorites.